 Since it was launched in 2003, the Net Promoter Score (NPS) has been a sensation in consumer research.
 As a metric based on a single question, some have claimed it to be an ultimate indicator, although doubts have been raised about its efficacy.
-Still, in 2016, more than two thirds of the USA’s fortune 1000 companies use it.
+In 2016, more than two thirds of the USA’s fortune 1000 companies used it.

 The Employee Net Promoter Score (eNPS) is a variant of the basic NPS, said to evaluate employee engagement.
 It asks only one question to gauge whether employees would recommend their place of work as a good place to work.
 Many companies now rely on it as a primary metric for their employee research.

 But, is the simplicity of a single-question metric worthwhile?
 Is it good business to rely on these single-question methods?